What Really do Millennials & Gen Z Want from Recruiters?

 • Mobility

 Employees from Generation Z and Millennials are eager to learn and seek professional development at work.
-They’re seeking opportunities to advance, and they’re more likely than past generations to change jobs if a better one arises.
+They’re seeking opportunities to advance and are more likely than past generations to change jobs if a better one arises.

 Providing opportunities for advancement inside the company can be crucial.
-A culture of constant learning and progress, whether upward or lateral, could be the difference between high attrition and high retention.
+A constant learning and progress culture, whether upward or lateral, could be the difference between high attrition and high retention.

-Make sure to include training and professional development programs and mentorship and sponsorship opportunities, and career planning.
+Include training and professional development programs, mentorship and sponsorship opportunities, and career planning.
 A solid internal career path might help a business avoid losing talent to competitors.

 What Recruiters Need to Know About Working with Gen Z & Millennials